Jeromy Farkas

-Jeromy Farkas (born 1986) is a Canadian politician who has served as the mayor of Calgary since 2025.
-He was elected to Calgary City Council in the 2017 municipal election to represent Ward 11, serving until 2021.
+Jeromy Farkas (born 1986) is a Canadian non-profit executive and politician who has served as the mayor of Calgary since 2025.
+He had a four-year term as City Councillor on Calgary City Council from 2017–2021.

 Described as socially liberal and fiscally conservative, he ran as a candidate for mayor in the 2021 municipal election, placing second to Jyoti Gondek.

+In 2022, he completed a 168-day journey of the Pacific Crest Trail from Mexico to Canada in support of Big Brothers and Big Sisters of Calgary and Area.
+After returning home in 2023, he was CEO of the Glenbow Ranch Park Foundation.

-After his defeat, he served as CEO of the Glenbow Ranch Park Foundation.
-Farkas again ran for mayor in the 2025 municipal election, placing first and defeating city councillor Sonya Sharp and incumbent mayor Gondek.
+Farkas again ran for mayor in the 2025 municipal election, that time successfully placing first ahead of City Councillor Sonya Sharp and incumbent Mayor Jyoti Gondek.

 Early life and education

-Farkas was born and raised by Hungarian immigrants in the southeast Calgary neighbourhood of Dover.
+Farkas was born in 1986 and raised by Hungarian immigrants in the southeast Calgary neighbourhood of Dover.
 His parents had fled Hungary in 1956, in the wake of the Hungarian Uprising of 1956.

 After graduating from Calgary's Bishop Carroll High School, Farkas attended the University of Calgary and graduated with a bachelor of arts in political science.
-Farkas worked as an administrator for the Israeli Studies program during university.
+Farkas worked as the Executive Administrator for the Israel Studies Program and as a Research Team Lead in the Faculty of Medicine during university.

+In 2015, Farkas' team earned first place in the City of Calgary Hackathon, a three-day contest in programming, business modeling and research to create technology-based solutions to improve the lives of Calgarians.
+Prior to entering politics, he was a regular Calgary Herald columnist writing about local municipal issues, particularly city council.

 Prior to declaring his candidacy for Ward 11, Farkas worked as a senior fellow specializing in municipal governance at the conservative Manning Foundation for Democratic Education from February 2013 to January 2016.